Controversies behind Split and Croatia-Anthropologist guide

 A maximum of 12 travelers, ensuring intimacy and engagement with the guide.

-All in all, this tour offers a unique window into Split’s layered narrative—perfect for travelers eager for stories that challenge and inform.
+All in all, this tour offers a unique window into Split’s layered narrative—great for travelers eager for stories that challenge and inform.
 It isn’t just about sightseeing but about understanding a city’s ongoing story, shaped by past conflicts and current debates.
 If you’re curious about Croatia’s complex identity and enjoy engaging storytelling from passionate guides, give this tour a shot.